Help Shape Calgary's Future: City Building Program

 Key Issues

-- What should Calgary's vision for growth and change look like over the coming decades?
+- What should Calgary's vision for growth and development look like over the coming decades?

 How to Participate

-- Review the past engagement reports to see what Calgarians have said so far.
+- Review the past engagement reports to understand what Calgarians have already shared.

-- Explore the Resource Library to learn about the proposed zoning changes.
+- Explore the Resource Library to learn about the draft Zoning Bylaw.